aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/LetterPrompt.md

 ### Letter prompt handling

-After the command has been processed, SetText will keep yielding frames in the [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) phase until `prompt` is set to false from MainManager's Update.
+After the command has been processed, SetText will keep yielding frames in the [SetText Life Cycle > Dialogue post-processing](../../SetText%20Life%20Cycle.md#dialogue-post-processing) phase until `prompt` is set to false from MainManager's Update.
 This Update event completely changes the input handling of the game and in general, it restricts actions to interact with the current letter prompt.
 Additionally, the `blinker` will be disabled.

 Here are the dpad handlers: